csoftdev88/angular-scss/README.md

 * `watch:markup` - When any `*.html` file within `src/` changes, all templates are put into strings in a JavaScript file that will add the template to AngularJS's [`$templateCache`](http://docs.angularjs.org/api/ng.$templateCache) so template files are part of the initial JavaScript payload and do not require any future XHR.
 The template cache files are  `build/app/mobius-templates-*_*.js`.
 * `watch:jsunit` - When any `*.spec.js` file in `src/` changes, the test files are linted and the unit tests are executed.

-Most of this is very standard with the exception of 2 things:
+Most of this is very standard with the exception of:

 * localisation task - This is a custom localisation grunt task.
 It just uses regex to match any text that is suffixed and prefixed with a _.
 For example